kleinbottle/swanlotus/content/blogs/what-ails-indian-education/what-ails-indian-education.md

 ## Money as the highest good

-One factor contributing to the decline is the obvious present day malaise afflicting Indian society at large, where money has become the greatest good, period.
+One factor contributing to the decline is the obvious present day malaise afflicting Indian society at large, where money has become the highest good, period.
 That unthinking, unregenerate, single-minded fixation on money has kicked out the *l* in *learning* to yield *earning* as the primary goal of the Indian student---whether in school or at college.

 Notwithstanding this tragic, amoral mindset, and quite distinct from the economic, political, and social morass waiting to gobble up the young high school or university graduate, there is, I think a deeper ailment plaguing education in India today.
 Predictably, it is rooted in India's past.
 And paradoxically, it springs from the Vedic tradition, where the Sanskrit word *Veda* literally means *knowledge.*